muadzyamani/docker-learn/notes.md

         -   The `docker` command simplifies everything.
         -   Starting a container is as easy as running `docker run <image_name>`.
         -   It abstracts away the complexities of configuring networking, storage, and user mappings.

+Of course.
+Here is a detailed set of notes from the "Installing Docker" section.

+***

+# 2. Installing Docker

+## Docker Desktop

+-   **The Core Problem:** Docker is a Linux-native technology because it relies on Linux **control groups (cgroups)** and **namespaces**.
+Since most developers use macOS or Windows, a workaround is needed.

+-   **The First Workaround: Docker Machine**
+    -   Used Oracle's **VirtualBox** to create a small Linux VM whose sole purpose was to run the Docker engine.
+    -   **Drawbacks:**
+        1.  **Complexity:** Required users to know VirtualBox and its command-line tool (`VBoxManage`) for tasks like port forwarding or volume mounting, making adoption difficult.
+        2.  **Performance Issues:** Suffered from slow disk and networking performance, which was largely outside of Docker's control.

+-   **The Modern Solution: Docker Desktop**
+    -   Released in 2016 as a superior replacement for Docker Machine.
+    -   **Key Improvements:**
+        1.  **Faster VM:** Uses native hypervisors, which are smaller and faster.
+            -   **macOS:** Apple's Virtual Kit
+            -   **Windows:** Microsoft's Hyper-V
+        2.  **Seamless Integration:** Automatically handles complex tasks like mounting volumes and exposing network ports from the VM to the host.
+        3.  **Graphical User Interface (GUI):** Provides a user-friendly interface to configure the Docker engine and manage other features, like setting up a Kubernetes cluster.

+-   **Important Note on Licensing (2021 Change):**
+    -   Docker's parent company, Mirantis, updated the license for Docker Desktop.
+    -   It is **no longer free for large companies** (more than 250 employees OR more than $10 million in revenue).
+These companies must purchase a subscription.
+    -   This has led to the rise of several alternatives to Docker Desktop.

+## Install Docker on a Mac with Docker Desktop

+-   **Prerequisites:**
+    -   macOS 10.15 or newer.
+    -   At least 4 GB of RAM.
+    -   To check, click the Apple icon > **About This Mac**.

+-   **Method 1: GUI Installation (Direct Download)**
+    1. Go to `docker.com` and click the download button for your OS.
+    2. If you have an Apple Silicon Mac (M1/M2), be sure to select the **Apple Chip** option.
+    3. Open the downloaded `.dmg` file.
+    4. Drag the Docker icon into the Applications folder.
+    5. Open Docker using Spotlight (`Command` + `Space`, type "Docker", hit Enter).
+    6. Accept the security prompt and enter your password to allow the installation of backend components.
+    7. Accept the Docker license agreement.
+    8. The Docker whale icon in the menu bar will indicate its status.
+Boxes moving on its back means it's initializing; when the boxes stop, Docker is ready.

+-   **Method 2: Homebrew Installation (CLI)**
+    1. Install Homebrew from `https://brew.sh` by pasting its installation command into your terminal.
+    2. Run the following command to install Docker Desktop:
+        ```bash
+        brew install docker --cask
+        ```
+    3. The `--cask` option tells Homebrew to install a GUI application.

+-   **Verification:**
+    1. Open your terminal.
+    2. Run the `hello-world` container to confirm the installation is working:
+        ```bash
+        docker run --rm hello-world
+        ```
+    3. This command downloads the `hello-world` image, creates a container, runs its simple application (which prints a "Hello from Docker" message), and the `--rm` flag automatically removes the container after it exits.

+## Install Docker on Windows with Docker Desktop

+-   **Prerequisites:**
+    -   System requirements are listed on the Docker website.

+-   **WSL 2 vs. Hyper-V Backend:**
+    -   During installation, you must choose a backend to run the Docker engine.
+    -   **Hyper-V:** The traditional backend, which runs Docker in a standard virtual machine.
+    -   **WSL 2 (Windows Subsystem for Linux):** The *recommended* backend.
+It runs a real Linux kernel directly within Windows without full virtualization, offering much better performance.
+Docker runs "natively" in this environment.

+-   **Installation Steps:**
+    1. Go to `docker.com` and download the `.exe` installer.
+    2. Run the installer.
+At the security prompt, confirm the publisher is **Docker Inc.**
+    3. In the configuration step, ensure **"Use WSL 2 instead of Hyper-V"** is checked.
+    4. The installation may require a system restart.
+    5. Launch Docker Desktop from the Start Menu.
+    6. Accept the Docker Subscription Service Agreement.
+    7.  **Potential Error:** You may see a "WSL 2 installation is incomplete" error.
+If so, click the link in the error message to install the required WSL update, then click **Restart** in Docker Desktop.
+    8.  **Status Indicators:**
+        -   The status bar in the bottom-left of the GUI will turn from orange (starting) to **green** (running).
+        -   The whale icon in the system tray will stop showing moving boxes.

+-   **Verification:**
+    1. Open **PowerShell**.
+    2. Run `docker ps` to test connectivity to the Docker engine.
+You should see an empty list of containers.
+    3. Run the `hello-world` container:
+        ```bash
+        docker run hello-world
+        ```
+    4. A successful run will display the "Hello from Docker" message.

+## Install Docker on Linux

+-   **Key Concept:** On Linux, Docker runs natively.
+You do **not** need Docker Desktop.
+You install the **Docker Engine** and the Docker CLI directly.

+-   **Installation Steps (Ubuntu Example):**
+    1. Ensure `cURL` is installed: `sudo apt install curl`
+    2. Use `cURL` to download the official installation script:
+        ```bash
+        curl -o /tmp/get-docker.sh https://get.docker.com
+        ```
+    3.  **(Security Best Practice):** It's always a good idea to inspect scripts downloaded from the internet before executing them.
+    4. Run the installation script:
+        ```bash
+        sh /tmp/get-docker.sh
+        ```

+-   **Post-Installation: Running Docker without `sudo`**
+    1.  **The Problem:** By default, you must use `sudo` to run any `docker` command, which is inconvenient.
+    2.  **The Solution:** Add your user to the `docker` group.
+    3. Run the command, replacing `linkedin` with your username or simply using the `$USER` variable:
+        ```bash
+        sudo usermod -aG docker $USER
+        ```
+        -   `-a`: Append the user to the group.
+        -   `-G`: Specify the group name (`docker`).
+    4.  **Applying Changes:** For the group membership to take effect, you must **log out and log back in**.
+    5.  **Workaround (for immediate testing):** You can start a new shell with the updated permissions: `sudo -u $USER sh`.

+-   **Verification:**
+    1. After applying the group change (either by logging out/in or using the workaround), open a new terminal.
+    2. Confirm you are in the `docker` group by running `groups`.
+    3. Run the `hello-world` container **without `sudo`**:
+        ```bash
+        docker run hello-world
+        ```
+    4. This confirms the installation and user permissions are set up correctly.